atropos-null/LS/py109/py109_studyguide.md

 # Attempting to modify will cause errors
 frozen_colors.add("yellow")  # AttributeError!
 ```

 Keep in mind:

 * frozen sets are useful when you need an immutable collection of unique items
 * They support methods like isdisjoint(), issubset(), and issuperset()
 * They can be created from any iterable (lists, tuples, regular sets, etc.)
 * They cannot be modified after creation

 The key difference between sets and frozensets is their mutability.
 While **both are unordered collections of unique** elements, **regular sets can be modified** after creation, whereas **frozensets are immutable**.
 This immutability makes frozensets hashable, so they can be used as dictionary keys or as elements in other sets.

-3. Ranges (See Above)

 How to Differentiate Between Collections: